Jeong Jun-ha: Career

 In his later career, he has become a top Korean comedian.
 He has appeared in a wide range of programmes in the entertainment industry.
 During the winter season of 2006–2007, he was a cast member of The Full Monty (as Dave).
 He has also taken part in several Korean sitcoms and movies, including the top-rated High Kick! (as Lee Jun-ha) and the movie Marrying the Mafia II (as Jong-myeon).
-He is a captain of the Korean entertainer baseball team "Han".